EMERGE Innova+ions Lab

 Students: Apply to work with us as a research assistant, intern, or mentee

-9. Where is the EMERGE Lab based?
+9. Where is the EMERGE Innova+ions Lab based?

 We are housed within the Rush University College of Nursing in Chicago, with community-based research sites across the city and partnerships that extend nationally.